Muscular Strength: A GCSE PE Deep Dive

 -

 Rest and Recovery: Sufficient rest and sleep are crucial for muscle recovery and growth.
-Overtraining can lead to decreased performance and potential injuries.
+Overtraining can lead to decreased performance and potential injuries But it adds up..

 -